ishaanv/enron-sentiment-analysis-paper/enron_sentiment_pagerank.md

 |richard.shapiro@enron.com | Vice President |0.066082559377388772|
 |chris.germany@enron.com   | Employee       |0.035021913277732013|

-Preliminary findings show that typically executive management have higher StressRank than employees.
+Preliminary findings show that typically executive management have higher StressRanks than employees.
 However, the same seems to be true for YesRank.
 The paper offers a couple of reason why we are seeing such a result.
-Firstly analysing positive and negative messages in separate graph seem to be a suboptimal approach.
+Firstly, analysing positive and negative messages in separate graph seems to be a suboptimal approach.
 We need to be able to work with both polarities and obtain a global rank over them.
 Another factor is the data augmentation had lead to selection bias where most emails in this analysis are of a certain clique thus the importance of both polarities bounce off each other.

 ### Conclusions
-This work can be used by organisations with a richer history to be develop insights in the organisation.
-Which individuals sentiments closely track company performance/price.
-Which employees have undergone a massive drop in incoming sentiment, these employees.
+As the prevalance of remote work rises, teams are being becoming increasingly distributed and fragmented.
+Methods of detecting fatigue, stress and depression will become increasingly important for organisation as these cues are detected implicitly in face-to-face communication.
+The methodology, algorithm and results show that there is potential in determining some metric of stress within the confines of a social network that can translate to the real-world.
+Futher work should be undertaken in better detecting sentiments of emails and methods of combining that with organisational networks.
+As a final note, it should be mentioned that there exist many ethical issues in conducting such research.
+It would be advised to conduct all such research with utmost transparancy and consent.

 ### Further Work
-Looking are better threshold for polarity of sentiment classification.
-Needs some sort of human classification.

-As social networks become more location agnostic, some form of visualisation of company structure will become increasingly important.
-Another issue that arises with such remote work is being able to make proactive interventions regarding mental health of employees as it is significantly harder to gauge emotional stress over written communication.

-The other side of the coin could look at developing a model to use a kind of a recommender system for finding good fits in the cliques of the social network.
+- An extention of the setup could be an organisational recommender system for finding good fits for teams using collaborative filtering.
+I.e "The predicted enemy of my enemy is my predicted friend".

-Yet another avenue could just be using the tool that comes

-Perhaps some of these changes are to look at temporarily.
+- Perhaps more meaningful insights exist in exploring the sentiement over time.
 In aggregate people sentiment changes and thus it averages out therefore we do not see the any discernible patterns in this paper.
+It is in the changes per person where we might notice some interesting pattern.

-Conduct on clean and perhaps better labeled dataset perform with cleaner measures of sentiment.
+- Conducting this task on clean and perhaps better labeled dataset perform with cleaner measures of sentiment.

-Obtaining roles for more of the enron data would be good.
-A lot of conclusions are contingent on this assumption.

-It would be interesting to see the change in outgoing behaviour from incoming behaviour or vice-versa.
+- It would be interesting to see the change in outgoing behaviour from incoming behaviour or vice-versa.
 Would require a completely different algorithm.

-Ethics of doing this kind of research.
-All of this should be done with transparency.

 ### Appendix